insraq/insraq.github.com/_posts/2013-3-23-pragmatic-lua-basics-in-30-mins.md

 `ipairs` is a built in [iterators](http://www.lua.org/pil/7.1.html) that can help you iterate through a table.

 That's it.
 All the important features and facts are here.
 The language is very lightweight and easy to learn.
 In my next post (I promise), I will cover some of the "advanced" topics like functions as closures, use table for object oriented programming, error handling and some built in standard libraries - these are pretty common tasks in writing "real" programs.
 After that, hopefully you should be able to make full use of Lua.

+As always, please discuss on [HN](http://ruoyusun.com/2013/03/23/pragmatic-lua-basics-in-30-mins.html) and correct me for any mistake.